 For any child to become a confident learner they need to believe they have the capacity to learn.
 This is developed through positive experiences in learning and with the encouraging attitudes of those around the child.
 Children need a balance between challenge and success to develop the confidence that they have the capacity to learn.

 Where the child has difficulty with some aspect of their learning the challenge for the family and teacher is to ensure the child experiences success.

-People with epilepsy are at risk of developing depression and anxiety and this can significantly impact cognitive skills, especially attention, concentration and memory.
+People with epilepsy, including children, are at higher risk of developing depression and anxiety and this can significantly impact cognitive skills, especially attention, concentration and memory.

 Click on the video to hear Dr Maria Kangas, Program Director Masters of Psychology Macquarie University Australia, discuss the impact that self-perception, depression and anxiety can have on learning.

 Click on the video to hear Lyn Worsley, Clinical Psychologist Family Therapist and creator of The Resilience Donut, explain how family relationships form a foundation for learning and development.